chrislesante/nba_stuff/README.md

 ## Noteworthy

 `utility/lines_model/datamodel.py` was primarily built as an exercise in object-oriented programming and is only useful for high-level analysis. `lines_analyzer.py` can be used to make over/under and spread predictions powered by the Sci-Kit Learn module.
+The `fetch_predictions` function can be found in `utility/lines_model/train_and_predict.py`

+## train_and_predict.py

+This script aggregates data by joining the **player_gamelogs**, **lines**, and **players** tables to train a Linear regression model to predict game point totals and point differentials for the purpose of making Over/Under and spread bets.
+It gathers prediction data by making an api call to find the current day's active players, cross-referencing that return with the injury report found on basketball-reference, and aggregating data using both the database and additional requests to the API.

 ## sql.py